Question

 - Legal Entity Identifier (LEI) An LEI or Legal Entity Identifier is a unique code, consisting of 20 symbols, that allows for identification within the global financial system.
 An LEI code is issued to a company just once and is unique.

-Which of the following is not a function of the Designated Officer Under Food safety and Standards Act?
+Which amongst the following nations is not a member of the G-8 ?